 1. Emoji Survey

 Incorporating various innovative techniques to engage learners and gather valuable insights into their learning progress, one approach gaining popularity among educators is using Emoji Surveys.
-This unique formative assessment method harnesses the power of emojis, those tiny expressive icons that have become an integral part of digital communication, to capture learners’ thoughts, emotions, and feedback quickly and engagingly.
+This unique formative assessment method harnesses the power of emojis, to capture learners’ thoughts, emotions, and feedback quickly and engagingly.

 Instead of traditional written responses or multiple-choice questions, learners are presented with emojis representing different emotions, opinions, or levels of understanding.
 By selecting the most relevant emoji, learners can express their feelings and provide valuable feedback in a non-verbal, intuitive manner.
-Learners can complete the assessments quickly and easily on their devices or through paper-based forms.
-The immediate feedback provided by Emoji Surveys empowers educators to make timely instructional decisions and tailor their teaching strategies to address learners’ needs effectively.
+The immediate feedback it provided can empower educators to make timely instructional decisions and tailor their teaching strategies to address learners’ needs effectively.

 Read More: How to Identify and Address Learning Gap Effectively in Your Classroom

-Short Answer ‘Word Clouds’ also provide immediate feedback.
-As learners contribute their responses, the word cloud is generated in real-time, allowing for on-the-spot analysis and discussion.
 Educators can adapt this assessment method from English language arts to social studies, math, or science to suit their curricular goals.
-However, it is important to note that Short Answer ‘Word Clouds’ have some limitations.
+However, it is important to note some limitations.
 While they provide a snapshot of collective learner responses, individual nuances may need to be recovered.
-Certain insightful or unique responses may not be as prominent in the word cloud due to their frequency.
 Therefore, educators must supplement this assessment method with other techniques to comprehensively understand individual learner progress.

 Pre-class Open-Ended Questions are a one-of-a-kind strategy that includes presenting thought-provoking questions to learners before a class or lesson, growing critical thinking, generating curiosity, and encouraging participation.
 Educators may build a unique and successful formative assessment experience by adapting these questions to specific themes or learning objectives.